Executive Cyber Security Awareness Training Course

 - Set up and configure Active Directory.

-- Set up a domain and define access rights of users and devices.
+- Create a domain and define access rights for users and devices.

 - Manage users and machines through Group Policies.